 Looking for tips on how to ride Amtrak?
-Traveling by train in America is actually a viable option – this is what you need to know to survive it.
+Traveling by train in America is actually a great travel option.
+Here is what you need to know to survive traveling Amtrak.

 *Suggested listening while learning how to ride Amtrak with ease: “City of New Orleans” – Arlo Guthrie